 The comparisons above show very different patterns for the different countries, and variation across the different comparisons.
-The variation is the result of differences in the labour market, including the level of inequality in earnings by gender and occupation; and differences in the distribution of care provision across the home, market and state.
+The variation is the result of differences in the labour market, including the level of inequality in earnings by gender and occupation; differences in the distribution of care provision across the home, market and state; and differences in levels of the government sector more generally, among other factors.
 Unpaid care work tends to loom larger, in comparative terms, in less developed countries because of the smaller size of government and the paid economy.
-It is consistently less than one might otherwise expect in South Africa because of the extreme inequalities in earnings, which result in particularly low (relative) earnings for care work and for women, which in turn influenced the value ascribed to unpaid care work is sufficiently large that it is difficult to justify ignoring it in policy making.
+It is consistently less than one might otherwise expect in South Africa because of the extreme inequalities in earnings, which result in particularly low (relative) earnings for care work and for women, which in turn influenced the value ascribed to unpaid care work.
+Nevertheless, across all countries, the relative size of unpaid care work is sufficiently large that it is difficult to justify ignoring it in policy making.